Knowing how to start a sermon strong is crucial.

-The first 90 seconds of your sermon is the most powerful time you have.
+The opening 90 seconds of your sermon hold unparalleled power.

-So before we get into the 6 ways on how to start a sermon off strong, I just want us to take a minute to look at the purpose of the sermon start.
+But before we dive into the 6 ways you can start a sermon off strong, let us take a moment to reflect on the purpose behind the beginning of a sermon…

-The Start of a Sermon Has A Purpose
+The Purpose Of The Start of Your Sermon

 “You can lead a horse to water but you can’t make it drink”?

-No, but you can give him a salt cube!
+That might be true, but you could always give him a salt cube!

 The purpose of a sermon introduction is to make your congregation thirsty for what you’re going to say next.